bhavukm/sre-daily-tasks/README.md

 And, a few other AWS resources

-YouTube Video URL for the above: https://youtu.be/qsT8oPMhxmo
+**YouTube Video URL for all the details on the above:** https://youtu.be/qsT8oPMhxmo